-Sir Bradley Wiggins is is Britain’s best known former professional road and track racing cyclist.
+Sir Bradley Wiggins is Britain’s best known former professional road and track racing cyclist.
 He is also Britain’s most decorated Olympian winning medals at five consecutive Olympics and holding World, Olympic and Tour de France titles simultaneously.
 He is known for his frank and down-to-earth character and delivers amusing and inspiring speeches.

 Read more about Sir Bradley Wiggins

 Sir Bradley Wiggins made his name on the track and racked up six world titles and three Olympic gold medals before focusing fully on the road.
 A podium place at the 2009 Tour de France demonstrated Wiggins’s Grand Tour potential and he earned a spell in the Maglia Rosa at the 2010 Giro d’Italia before taking his first UCI World Tour race win at the 2011 Criterium du Dauphine.

 A second Grand Tour podium followed at the 2011 Vuelta a Espana before Wiggins embarked on a near-perfect run in 2012 which saw him win four races on his way to the Tour de France yellow jersey.